RogerFord/database/text/full-text-indexing/create-indexes/create-indexes.md

     Database Actions allows you to connect to your Autonomous Database through various browser-based tools.
 We will just be using the SQL workshop tool.

-## Task 2: Create and populate a simple table
+## Task 2: Create and Populate a Simple Table

 1. You should be in the Database Actions panel.
 Click on the **SQL** card